Atternatt/CronTest/README.md

 everything in a same module divided by packages.

 ## Module
-The module package contains all the business logic and the structire is as follows:
+The module package contains all the business logic and the structure is as follows:

 ![CronAnalyzer](https://user-images.githubusercontent.com/2378636/173332632-3a65bd44-f618-4adc-ae0c-0b53da9d8386.png)